LogFlames/folje/README.md

 ### Fixtures

 If you have a fixture without fine pan/tilt leave those addresses as `0`.
-Only addresses that are in `[1, 512]` will be used.
+Only addresses that are in the range `[1, 512]` will be used.

 ### Calibration points